ajay-9/flexliving-reviews-dashboard/README.md

 - **Parameters**: `placeId` (Google Place ID)
 - **Description**: Fetches reviews from Google Places API
 - **Features**:
-  - 12-hour caching for review content stability
+  - caching for review content stability
   - Limited to 5 most recent reviews for performance
   - Cost-conscious API management

+  -  - NOTE !!! - I have implemented GOOGLE REVIEWS ONLY FOR ONE PLACE.
+JUST TO SHOW IMPLEMENTATION AND TO SAVE API CALL COST.

 ## Google Reviews Integration